 - Start slowly and build up activities gradually.

-- For everyone, a suitable exercise activity can be found, which one likes and which suits the person in question.
+- For everyone, a suitable exercise activity can be found, which you like and which suits the person in question.

 - Discuss the choice of exercise with a doctor, if necessary.